Without Prejudice

 Quotes from interviews:

-"I saw them being arrested, and I understood that they would not be able to withstand such pressure"
+"I saw them being arrested, and I realized they wouldn’t be able to withstand such pressure"

 Do you follow the opposition at the moment?